Time Warner lifts curtain on HBO growth, readies Time spinoff

 SPINOFF

 Turner, the other cable unit of Time Warner which runs networks such as CNN and TBS, said domestic advertising was flat in the quarter.
-Viacom Inc (VIAB.O), which owns cable networks MTV and Comedy Central, said last week that it saw a 3 percent rise in domestic advertising revenue.
+Viacom Inc, which owns cable networks MTV and Comedy Central, said last week that it saw a 3 percent rise in domestic advertising revenue.

 Time Warner's new finance chief, Howard Averill, projected total advertising to grow in the mid- to high single digits in the first quarter.
 He said ratings will continue to drag while scatter pricing, or last-minute ad rates, will be up in the high-single to low- double digits.